 Taylor Swift's 'Tortured Poets' is written in blood

 For Swift, the best revenge is her pen.
-One of the first Tortured Poets songs revealed back in February (a bonus track, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
+One of the first Tortured Poets songs revealed back in February (one of the album's many bonus tracks, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
 Screenwriting is one of a few literary ambitions Swift aligns with this project.
-At the Grove mall in Los Angeles, Swift partnered with Spotify to create a mini-library where new lyrics were inscribed in weathered books and on sheets of parchment in the days leading up to its release.
+At The Grove mall in Los Angeles, Swift partnered with Spotify to create a mini-library where new lyrics were inscribed in weathered books and on sheets of parchment in the days leading up to its release.
 The scene was a fans' photo op invoking high art and even scripture.
 In the photographs of the installation that I saw, every bound volume in the library bears Swift's name.
-The message is clear.
-When Taylor Swift makes music, she authors everything around her.
+The message is clear: When Taylor Swift makes music, she authors everything around her.

 Even in today's blather-saturated cultural environment, a woman speaking out after silence can feel revolutionary; that this is an honorable act is a fundamental principle within many writers' circles.
 "I write out of hurt and how to make hurt okay, how to make myself strong and come home, and it may be the only home I ever have," Natalie Goldberg declares in Writing Down the Bones, the most popular writing manual of the 20th century.
 When on this album's title track, Swift sings, "I think some things I never say," she's making an offhand joke; but this is the album where she does say all the things she thinks, about love at least, going deeper into the personal zone that is her métier than ever before.
 Sharing her darkest impulses and most mortifying delusions, she fills in the blank spaces in the story of several much-mediated affairs and declares this an act of liberation that has changed and ultimately strengthened her.
 She spares no one, including herself; often in these songs, she considers her naiveté and wishfulness through a grown woman's lens and admits she's made a fool of herself.
 But she owns her heartbreak now.
 She alone will have the last word on its shape and its effects.